neqkir/working-with-tranformers/README.md

 Autoencoding models are pretrained by corrupting the input tokens in some way and trying to reconstruct the original sentence.
 They correspond to the encoder of the original transformer model in the sense that they get access to the full inputs without any mask.
 Those models usually build a bidirectional representation of the whole sentence.
 They can be fine-tuned and achieve great results on many tasks such as text generation, but their most natural application is sentence classification or token classification.
 A typical example of such models is BERT.

 Note that the only difference between autoregressive models and autoencoding models is in the way the model is pretrained.
 Therefore, the same architecture can be used for both autoregressive and autoencoding models.
-When a given model has been used for both types of pretraining, we have put it in the category corresponding to the article where it was first introduced.

 Sequence-to-sequence models use both the encoder and the decoder of the original transformer, either for translation tasks or by transforming other tasks to sequence-to-sequence problems.
 They can be fine-tuned to many tasks but their most natural applications are translation, summarization and question answering.
 The original transformer model is an example of such a model (only for translation), T5 is an example that can be fine-tuned on other tasks.